XCFDs are complex instruments. They are high-risk investments with a potential to lose money quickly.

 Details

-Interac e-Transfer, bank transfer, cheque, wire transfer, cash deposit
+Interac e-Transfer, bank transfer, cheque, wire transfer, cash (at branch/ATM)

 Minimum required deposit